 way down.
 Feeling hungry and thirsty he slit one of his veins open and drank

-his own blood, but he was lucky to be found by a local Tuareg - all feverish
+his own blood, before he was found by a local Tuareg, all feverish

 and close to death herself.

-Locals and travellers have reported hearing strange sounds coming from the
+Locals and some travellers have reported hearing strange sounds coming from